-If your online marketing is already powered by a strong content management system (CMS), or if you’re looking to build an even stronger content strategy, you may be hesitant to invest in a traditional eCommerce platform that won’t fully integrate with the existing content infrastructure.
+If your online storefront is already powered by a strong content management system (CMS), or if you’re looking to build an even stronger content strategy, you may be hesitant to invest in a traditional eCommerce platform that won’t fully integrate with the existing content infrastructure.
 In fact, you might be thinking “My CMS works well, I don’t want to mess with it!” – you should know that a headless eCommerce platform will give you a competitive edge — even if you’ve already invested in a CMS.

-A headless commerce solution will provide you with a powerful, flexible and secure backend eCommerce system that can be easily updated and is built to be integrated into existing systems (like a CMS).
+A headless commerce platform will provide you with a powerful, flexible and secure backend eCommerce system that can be easily updated and is built to be integrated into existing systems (like a CMS).
 Combine this with a decoupled frontend system (including whatever content presentation system you may be using and love) that gives marketing and content teams the ability to create exactly the design and customer experiences they want, and you’ve got a win-win.

 Some eCommerce services are tightly integrated into a content management system as a plugin or add-on – so much so that they aren’t functional outside of that CMS.
 With a headless commerce service, you aren’t forced to remove both the eCommerce plugin and content service – you can simply upgrade and move away from a more limited plugin option and towards a more robust (and compatible) solution.
 Marketing and business teams can be happy with both systems!

 2. “I’m in desperate need of a migration to a commerce platform for the entire enterprise, but I can’t do everything right now.”

 If this is you, you’re in luck.
 With the modularity and service approach of today’s headless commerce solutions, it’s possible to upgrade features of the digital commerce experience over time and not have to rebuild everything at once.